 This is what the waiting hall in the ferry terminal in Male looks like.

-• Ferries run from Male only to the neighboring central atolls.
-To put it into perspective, there are 26 atolls in the country, and ferry services are available from only 5 of them, and only to the closest ones.
+• Ferries from Malé only service the central, nearby atolls.
+Of the Maldives’ 26 atolls, ferry routes cover only about 5, mostly the closest ones.
 Learn all about the atolls in the Maldives and which islands to choose for your vacation.

-• Ferries in Maldives move very slowly, at about 15 km/h.
-It takes about 7-8 hours with a transfer to reach the popular island of Thoddoo.
-Private speedboats are 4-5 times faster, but this article is not about them.
+• Ferries travel at about 15 km/h.
+For instance, it takes 7–8 hours to reach the popular island of Thoddoo (including a 3-hour stop at Rasdhoo).
+Speedboats are 4–5 times faster.

 And most importantly:

-And don’t forget that Friday is a day off.
-Ferries in Maldives between the islands do not run, only to the airport.
-If you arrive in Male on Thursday evening, you’ll be stuck here until Saturday.
+Fridays are a public holiday, and ferries between islands do not run.
+Only airport ferries operate.
+If you arrive in Malé on a Thursday evening, you’ll likely be stuck until Saturday unless you opt for a speedboat.
 Exception: Speedboats in the evenings run to the nearest islands, such as Maafushi, Guraidhoo, and Dhiffushi.

 ferry in maldives timetable